Glossop Guild for enquiring minds

 This set of three lectures will take us on an Alice in Wonderland journey to discover and try to unravel the meaning of Art Styles that glory in the name of “isms”.

-In the late nineteenth century with the development of Impressionism is the birth of twentieth century modernism and within this term a whole range of ways of seeing and creating which lay claim to their own idiosyncratic forms.
+The late nineteenth century saw the development of Impressionism, a precursor of 20th Century modernism and within this term a whole range of ways of seeing and creating which lay claim to their own idiosyncratic forms.

 WEEK 1